Member of the Magrit Inria/LORIA Project Team

 Since February 2017, he is the principal investigator of Inria associate research team CURATIVE .

 Since June 2017, he is involved in the Swedish research council (VR) project INVIVE .

-His main research interest are in medical visualisation and simulation, augmented reality and image guided surgery.
-He specially focuses on Biomechanical Simulation, Virtual Reality in Medicine, Medical Image Processing and Augmented Reality in Medicine.
+His main research interests are in medical visualisation and simulation, augmented reality and image-guided surgery.
+He especially focuses on Biomechanical Simulation, Virtual Reality in Medicine, Medical Image Processing and Augmented Reality in Medicine.